oracle/terraform-provider-oci/website/docs/r/network_firewall_network_firewall_policy_url_list.html.markdown

 The following arguments are supported:

+* `description` - (Optional) (Updatable) The description of the Url list.
+This field can be used to add additional info.
 * `name` - (Required) Unique name to identify the group of urls to be used in the policy rules.
 * `network_firewall_policy_id` - (Required) Unique Network Firewall Policy identifier
 * `urls` - (Required) (Updatable) List of urls.